Maurice de Hirsch: Jewish resettlement schemes

 The greatest charitable enterprise on which Hirsch embarked was in connection with the persecution of the Jews in Russia.
 He gave £10,000 to the funds raised for the repatriation of the refugees in 1882, but, feeling that this was a very lame conclusion to the efforts made in western Europe for the relief of the Russian Jews, he offered the Russian government £2,000,000 for the endowment of a system of secular education to be established in the Jewish Pale of Settlement.
-The Russian government was willing to accept the money, but declined to allow any foreigner to be concerned in its control or administration.
+The Russian government was willing to accept the money but declined to allow any foreigner to be concerned in its control or administration.

 Thereupon, Hirsch resolved to devote the money to an emigration and colonization scheme which should afford the persecuted Jews opportunities of establishing themselves in agricultural colonies outside Russia.
 He founded the Jewish Colonization Association as an English society, with a capital of £2,000,000, and in 1892 he presented to it a further sum of £7,000,000.
 On the death of his wife in 1899, the capital was increased to £11,000,000, of which £1,250,000 went to the Treasury, after some litigation, in death duties.
 This enormous fund, which was in its time probably the greatest charitable trust in the world, was managed by delegates of certain Jewish societies, chiefly the Anglo-Jewish Association of London and the Alliance Israelite Universelle of Paris, among whom the shares in the association have been divided.

-The association, which was prohibited from working for profit, possessed large agricultural colonies in Argentina, Canada and Palestine.
+The association, which was prohibited from working for profit, founded large agricultural colonies in Argentina and North America; after Hirsch's death in 1896, colonies were also founded in Palestine.
 In addition to its vast agricultural work, it had a gigantic and complex machinery for dealing with the whole problem of Jewish persecution, including emigration and distributing agencies, technical schools, co-operative factories, savings and loan banks, and model dwellings.
 It also assisted a large number of societies all over the world whose work was connected with the relief and rehabilitation of Jewish refugees.